| CONDUCTING AIR TIGHT

 employer which arise as a result of the fault

+of the investigator.
 2. Require verification of general liability

+coverage.
 Before an investigator is hired to conduct surveillance,

 it is essential that the employer require that